Fabric

 Recycled

 Recycled fabric can be synthetic like RPET, or recycled cotton and wool.
 Usually, it uses less energy, water, and other resources.
-The cons are that nowadays it is still more expensive to produce, and we may end up with weaker fabrics because of variable source materials, the degradation of the fibers with each recycle, and less uniform texture and strength on the material.
+The cons are that nowadays it is still more expensive to produce, and we may end up with weaker fabrics because of variable source materials, the degradation of the fibres with each recycle, and less uniform texture and strength in the material.

 References